We all have those nights — or even weeks — when getting enough or quality sleep seems nearly impossible.

-If you’re trying to eat better or maintain your habit of eating well, you can see how a bad night’s sleep can put you off track, right from the moment you wake up.
+If you’re trying to nourish yourself well, you can see how a bad night’s sleep can put you impact your ability to do so, right from the moment you wake up.

 I’m going to share how not sleeping enough impacts your food choices, tips for getting more sleep, and how you can prepare in advance for the nights you don’t get enough rest so you can make sure you still eat healthfully and feel your best — because it happens.